LearningLocker/docs/src/guides-cli.md

 _Note:_ In order to use the CLI commands, you must ensure that the CLI server is built.
 The default install script will have performed this action as part of the `yarn build-all` command, but it can manually be built using `yarn build-cli-server`

+These commands should be run from the Learning Locker working directory.

 ## `createSiteAdmin`